-To send a copy of the package to a distribution point, right-click the package of interest and click Distribute Content in the context menu.
+To send a copy of a package to a distribution point, right-click the package and click Distribute Content in the context menu.
 Use the Distribute Content Wizard to specify a distribution point to which you want to send the package.